donggyushin/PillManager/README.md

 # PillManager
-Sometimes I forget whether I took daily pills or not.
-Check If you already have daily pills or not.
+Sometimes I forget whether I have took daily pills or not.
+This application can help you guys like me.

 <div>
 <img src="https://user-images.githubusercontent.com/34573243/159133765-5347f3c7-09b6-49d7-a942-6773f800f68c.png" width=200 />